What is Assisted Living?

 • Can they manage their medication safely?

-If you fear your elderly loved on requires ongoing medical services, then consider relocating them to a nursing home.
-Your elderly loved ones health care needs should take priority on deciding which level of care is appropriate.
+If you fear your elderly loved one requires ongoing medical services, then consider relocating them to a nursing home.
+Your elderly loved one’s health care needs should be prioritized when deciding which level of care is appropriate.
 You may also want to consider a retirement community and weekly home care if your elderly loved one can perform most of the questions on the above list.

--Where is the assisted living home located?
-You want to make sure any home you choose is close to your home and work, making visiting more accessible, cutting down on transportation costs, and time spent away from work or home duties.
+Lastly, you want to make sure any home you choose is close to your home and work, making visiting more accessible and cutting down on transportation costs and time spent away from work or home duties.